 A land title is the official record that confirms who is the registered owner of a piece of land at any point in time.
-A land title contains information about mortgages, covenants, caveats and easements.
+A land title contains information about mortgages, covenants, caveats and registered easements.
 Land titles can be searched online (at www.landata.vic.gov.au) or at Land Use Victoria’s Land Information Centre (see “Contacts”).
+These title searches are included in the vendor’s statement that accompanies a contract of sale of real estate.

 A property may have a special title.
 General law titles, company share apartments, stratum titles, strata titles, cluster titles, subdivision titles, and off-the-plan properties are all special titles (these are outlined below).
 Dealing with special titles requires advice from a property lawyer or a licensed conveyancer.